hafedEfheij/Student-mangement-system-/README.md

 # Student-mangement-system-
-Using Visual basic and SQL server
+Using Visual basic langugeage and SQL server